 By considering these alternative solutions, you can achieve the desired clearance and functionality.

 Check out this video to learn how to use a hitch extender:

 The hitch extender is a great device if you have to improve the leverage and balance when towing a bigger trailer for a shorter period.

 However, that doesn’t mean it would work the same if you use it for long-term purposes.
 As long as the trailer is carrying 20% – 30% less than the suggested weight limit, it won’t be an issue.

-I hope you have the answer to, are hitch extenders safe or not.
-Catch You In Next Guide!
+I hope you have the answer to whether are hitch extenders safe or not.
+Catch You In the Next Guide!